States mostly defer to union guidance for on-set gun safety

 “They shouldn’t be in the truck.
 They shouldn’t be in the same car,” said Yeaton, a prop master for more than 30 years.
 “You really have to make sure your inventory is totally separate from the real world and everything you bring on set is safe.”

-In one of the world’s premier film centers, New York City, productions are required to adhere to a code of conduct that spells out rules for parking, notifying neighbors and other details.
-The safety rules feature a sections on covering cables and getting permits for exotic animals.
-But the only mention of gunshots is under the “community relations” heading: The sound of shots should not ring outdoors between 10 p.m. and 10 a.m.
+In one of the world’s premier film centers, New York City, productions are required to adhere to a code of conduct that spells out rules for parking, notifying neighbors and other details, including specifying that the sound of gunshots should not ring outdoors between 10 p.m. and 10 a.m.
+For use of a weapon or prop firearm, the city also requires authorization from the police department and an officer to be on set.

 The website of the Texas Film Commission states that productions using prop weapons — which can be replicas or real guns that fire blanks rather than live ammunition — must have safety policies, expert weapon handlers and proof of insurance.
 The Texas governor’s office, which oversees the commission, did not return calls from The Associated Press asking about how those rules are enforced.